C

 The colossal squid has massive eyes used to discern their prey in the dark abyss they call home.

 While the bodies of these squids are actually shorter than those of the giant squid, they are typically much bulkier and heavier.
-The largest living colossal squid captured so far measured 1,091 pounds and experts believe that mature adults could reach weights up to 1,500 pounds or more.
+The largest living colossal squid captured so far measured 1,091 pounds, and experts estimate that mature adults could reach weights up to about 1,100 pounds (500 kg).
 Their bodies and tentacles have a uniform pinkish color when the animals are healthy.

 Distribution, Population, and Habitat